Reshaping Accounts Payable: Embracing Digital AP Automation

 What’s the cost of doing nothing when it comes to AP Automation?

-As the economy begins to recover, companies may be tempted to assume the world will return to normal and their pre-pandemic processes will work in a post pandemic world.
+As the economy begins to recover, companies may be tempted to assume the world will return to normal and their pre-pandemic processes will work in a post-pandemic world.
 However, many experts don’t feel that’s a real possibility.
-Organisations that fail to adjust to a post-pandemic world will find themselves short-staffed with an invoice backlog and a workforce that prefers to telework as opposed to being in an office environment.
+Organizations that fail to adjust to a post-pandemic world will find themselves short-staffed with an invoice backlog and a workforce that prefers to telework as opposed to being in an office environment.

 The challenges desk-level processes presented in early 2020 will only worsen in 2021 with an increase in invoice volume.
 Aside from the significant process inefficiencies, this nonstandard approach results in lost discounts, slow-pay issues, and duplicate payments, which means real money is being wasted.